hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 #.
 A preamble in the script, outlining the purpose, parameters and variables of the script as well
    as some information about authorship and and perhaps changes.

 #.
-Within the script as blocks of text or “End of line” comments.
+Within the script as blocks of text or "End of line" comments.

-To write a comments use the hash sign (“`#`”).
-Everything after a “`#`” is ignored when executing a script.
+To write a comments use the hash sign ("`#`").
+Everything after a "`#`" is ignored when executing a script.

 Let's have a look at the following script, breaking it down into individual parts.
 First, the full script: